 For 6-8 months: Slice into 2-3 inch strips so they can easily grab and gnaw/suck on the juices.
 Even if none actually gets ingested, this is great for hand-eye coordination.
 They will also get plenty of flavor exposure as well as iron.
 Yup!
 It's found in the juices ;).

-Once your baby is able to bite off a large chunk, you need to start cooking the meat so it’s super soft to avoid choking.
+Once your baby is able to bite off a large chunk, you need to start cutting into thinner strips (about the size of an adult pinky finger) or shred

 Step by Step Instructions